fjfricke/framework-of-thoughts/README.md

 ## Usage

-Explore the `examples` directory for modelling Tree-of-Thought on the Sorting Problem and Game of 24, ProbTree and Graph-of-Thought on the NDA task.
+Explore the `examples` directory for modelling Tree of Thoughts (ToT) on the Sorting Problem and Game of 24, ProbTree and Graph of Thoughts (GoT) on the NDA task.
+Instructions to run the examples can be seen in the respective README files in the directory for each example.

 A mock example called "test" is also provided to show how to use the library using Self-Consistency prompting on simple math problems.

 A tutorial is provided under `examples/test/tutorial.ipynb` to show how to use the library for modelling and optimizing execution graphs.
-I recommend checking that out to get started.
+We recommend checking that out to get started.
 You can find a snapshot html version at `examples/test/tutorial_snapshot.html`.

 ## Features